Golf putter with protective cover on a golf course green, compared to regular putter cover on the ground, with trees and blue sky in the background.

 PutterUp will, however, make your golf life a little easier and more enjoyable.

-The longer the grass, the greater the care.
+Generally speaking: The longer the grass, the greater the care.

 *PutterUp covers are susceptible to friends knocking your putter over…especially after made putts.